 With the R&D relief, the amount of taxable profit that corporation tax is due on is calculated as follows;

-So in this example, you’d make an actual saving of £6,250 in corporation tax.
+So in this example, the R&D tax relief scheme would make an actual saving of £6,175 in corporation tax.

 Is it possible to get a cash refund through the scheme?